Safe medicine disposal guide

 Tablets & capsules

-- Mix with an unpalatable substance (e.g. coffee grounds, cat litter).
+- 2Mix the medicines with an unappealing substance like used coffee grounds, dirt, or cat litter.

-- Seal and place in household trash.
+- 4Throw the container in your household trash.